 Key Stage 3

 In Years 7 and 8 Dance is taught on a ‘carousel’ system.
 Students will complete two units of work over two terms before moving to another subject area.
 They will take part in a double lesson a week (110mins) for the duration of two terms, completing an assessment at the end of each unit.
 In Year 7, pupils will complete units: ‘Musical Theatre’ and ‘Dance through the Decades’.
 In Year 8, pupils will complete units: ‘Crew Dances’ and ‘Swansong’.
 Each year their dance skills will be developed further and pupils will be given the opportunities to choreograph and lead within their class environment.
-Year 9 students are given the option to select to do Dance all year and they too receive a double lesson a week.
+Year 9 students are given the option to select to do Dance all year and they receive 3 lessons a week.
 We hope that Year 9 students have selected Dance because they have a passion for the arts and this subject.
 Their performance and technical skills will be developed and they will learn about influential pioneers of Dance.
 All Key Stage 3 pupils will take part in learning dance, choreographing and performing.
 Self and peer assessments will be completed regularly and pupils will be expected to act upon feedback given.

 Key Stage 4